 Adopting end-to-end security automation is a top priority for most enterprises – but the rapid shift to remote work models has forced many organizations to accelerate their adoption of automation.
-Faced with new challenges of reestablishing baselines and a growing number of endpoints, how can security teams leverage automation to maintain visibility and secure their remote workforce?
+Faced with new challenges of reestablishing baselines and a growing number of endpoints, how can security teams leverage automation to maintain visibility and remote workforce security?

-1. Update your security automation playbooks to reflect your new baselines.
+1. Update your remote workforce security with automation playbooks to reflect your new baselines.

 As your security team establishes what the new normal looks like at your organization, update your security automation playbooks to reflect corresponding anomalies to decrease false alarms and allow faster response.

 2. Take a risk-based approach, prioritizing automation that enables business continuity and consistency.

 As the economy has also shifted to a largely online dependency over the past weeks, enterprises across varying industries must reevaluate their security priorities to align with new strategies to generate revenue.
 Those in retail, for instance, have been forced to quickly switch over to an almost exclusively digital business model.
 Security professionals must make critical decisions to balance network security and confidentiality while keeping their digital business available at all times.

 To decide where to focus your security automation efforts, start by working with executive peers and stakeholders to detail how your business priorities have changed, as well as changes to where your sensitive data lives.
 From there, you can determine the greatest risks to the evolved business.
 For many security professionals, this results in shifting focus to redoubling endpoint protection.
 Automation can then be used to push out patches and updates on your endpoints, saving time and energy from doing these processes manually and improving consistency.